i3ass-dev/i3get/README.md

-# i3get - Boilerplate and template maker for bash scripts
+# i3get - prints info about a specific window to stdout

 USAGE
 -----